7RU7H/CTFs/HackTheBox/Retired-Machines/Networked/Networked-Helped-Through.md

 Massive overthinking lesson and not trusting original approach, which was valid
 ![](hurrayIoverthinkhard.png)

-We have multiple escalations to do
+We have multiple escalations to do...

 ## PrivEsc